pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-only-gke.hbs.md

 # View resources on remote clusters

-You can control the access to Kubernetes runtime resources on Tanzu Application Platform GUI based on user roles and permissions for each of the visible remote clusters.
+You can control the access to Kubernetes runtime resources on Tanzu Application Platform GUI (commonly called TAP GUI) based on user roles and permissions for each of the visible remote clusters.

 Role-based Access Control (RBAC) is currently supported for the Kubernetes cluster provider GKE (Google Kubernetes Engine) on GCP.